What is an ETF?

 Once the plan is approved, the securities that align with the strategy for the newly approved ETF are obtained and placed in a trust.
 Then, creation units (large blocks of shares – typically 50,000 or more) are formed, based on the value of the ETF.
 The creation units, which represent the value of the securities in the ETF, are divided into shares.
 These shares are then sold to investors on an exchange.

 There are many types of ETFs, each varying in terms of asset type, tax implication, and expense ratio.
-The most common ETF categories include:
+The following is a list of the most common ETF categories.

 Currency ETFs track a single currency or a basket of currencies and are often backed by bank deposits in a foreign currency.
 Having investments in non-dollar currency can provide your portfolio with even more diversification.